Siebel Global Deployment Guide > Localizing Global Deployments > Localizing an Unshipped Language >

 About Creating a Locale

 When creating a locale, copying an existing locale for which some of the same settings apply will make data entry easier.
-After you create a new locale, create translation records to provide the name for the locale for all the languages you are using.
+After you create a new locale, create translation records to provide the name for the locale for all of the languages that you are using.

 Siebel locale records are stored in the S_LOCALE table.